 - 2 garlic cloves , (halved)

 - In a large pot, melt butter over medium heat.
 Sauté the onion, stirring occasionally until softened for about 25 minutes.
-Increase the heat to medium, cook, and stirring often for about 15 minutes.
+Increase the heat to medium-heat, cook, and stirring often for about 15 minutes.
 Sprinkle with sugar and sauté the onion, stirring occasionally for about it 15 minutes or until completely browned, and developed a sweet flavor.

 - Add minced garlic and sauté for about 1 minute or until fragrant.
 Add the dry sherry, cook, stirring to scrape the brown bits from the bottom of the pan, until it has evaporated and reaches a syrupy consistency.